Data Components Overview

 As you can see in the sample connection graph below, the Records Connected from the Logged In User option includes connections that are made from the Users data table to the destination data table.

 This is in stark contrast to the Records Connected to the Logged In User option which has the connection originating from the destination table to the Users data table.

 It is important to differentiate between these two connection types when selecting a data table to display records via the new Data Component.

 Details Component for Logged In User

-The option above is also available for the details component.
+The option above option are also available for the details component.
 Suppose each user is assigned to a company.
-You objective is to show details of the company this user is assigned to.
+Your objective is to show details of the company this user is assigned to.
 You can do so by adding a details component and choosing to show the single company.
 This method only works when:

 - Connection originates in the Users table